audacioustux/audacioustux/src/content/blog/the-learning-to-learn-guide-for-software-engineers.md

 But, before going more philosophical - Is this a typical "Self-Development" article, with some pretty obvious facts and made up stories?

-Well... ummm... yes, but... no, there's no punchline.
+Well... ummm... yes, but...
+No, there's no punchline.

 Let me give you an analogy instead - suppose you want to improve your communication skills.
 I'd highly recommend you to talk to people...
 But that sounds so naive, right?
 What if I recommended some books on communication skills?
 Or some online courses?
 Or some YouTube videos?
 Or some podcasts?
 Or some blogs?
 Or some... and you end up with a list of 100+ resources, and you don't know where to start.